 The Guest House at Graceland has been open less than a year and from our experience, they still have a few minor kinks to smooth out.
 For example, during our stay a system glitch set fire alarms off all over the hotel at about 1:15am.
 (Never a good thing, especially for bone-weary travelers.)
 But...
 Life.
 Plus, it gave us a good story.
 Overall our stay was pleasant, relaxing, and truly memorable.

 The service we received at The Guest House was, in all cases, first-rate.
 We were especially impressed with our hotel attendant, Aramis.
 (Yes, like the Musketeer 😉 )

 I don't know what Aramis' actual title at the hotel is.
 I asked him once, and he replied, "Everything.
 I do everything."
 And apparently, he does.
 When we first arrived at The Guest House at Graceland, it was Aramis who carried our luggage to our room and introduced us to its amenities.
 He likewise acted as our concierge during our stay, and directed us to some great local blues and barbecue destinations.
 At one point, he even served as our shuttle driver.

 In every instance, Aramis was gracious, amiable, and proficient.
 (And if by chance our review has any weight with hotel administration/powers-that-be, we encourage them to give this young man a raise and a promotion: he is an both an exceptional representative of The Guest House and a true ambassador of Memphis hospitality.)

-The hotel throughout is, in a word, Beautiful.
+The hotel throughout is, in a word, elegant.
 There are a number of lovely common areas, as well as a ball room, meeting rooms, and other large event spaces.

 One of the highlights for Elvis fans at The Guest House at Graceland is the full-scale replica of the Grand Staircase at Graceland, complete with the blue curtain at the top of the stairs, the mirrored wall and the chandelier, just like at the entrance foyer of Graceland.